elastic/integrations/packages/salesforce/docs/README.md

 ### Token URL

 1. The token URL is used to obtain authentication tokens for API access.
-2. For most Salesforce instances, the token URL follows this format: https://login.salesforce.com/services/oauth2/token
+2. For most Salesforce instances, the token URL follows this format: https://login.salesforce.com/services/oauth2/token.
 3. If you're using a Salesforce sandbox environment, use https://test.salesforce.com/services/oauth2/token instead.
 4. For custom Salesforce domains, replace "login.salesforce.com" with your custom domain name.
 For example, if your custom domain is "mycompany.my.salesforce.com", the token URL becomes https://mycompany.my.salesforce.com/services/oauth2/token.
 This applies to Sandbox environments as well.
 5. In our Salesforce integration, we internally append "/services/oauth2/token" to the URL.
 Therefore, ensure that the URL you provide in the Salesforce integration is the base URL without the "/services/oauth2/token" part.
 For example, if your custom domain is "mycompany.my.salesforce.com", the complete token URL would be "https://mycompany.my.salesforce.com/services/oauth2/token", but the URL you provide in the Salesforce integration should be "https://mycompany.my.salesforce.com".
 In most cases, this is the same as the Salesforce instance URL.

-Note: Salesforce Lightning users must use URL with *.salesforce.com (similar to the Salesforce instance URL) domain instead of *.lightning.force.com because the Salesforce API does not work with *.lightning.force.com.
+**Note**: Salesforce Lightning users must use URL with `*.salesforce.com` (similar to the Salesforce instance URL) domain instead of `*.lightning.force.com` because the Salesforce API does not work with `*.lightning.force.com`.

 ### API version